Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 Tarot as a Map of Human Archetypes

-One of the most compelling ways to understand tarot is through the lens of archetypes; which are universal patterns of human behaviour, experience, and development.
+One of the most compelling ways to understand tarot is through the lens of archetypes.
+These are universal patterns of human behaviour, experience, and development.
 Psychologist Carl Jung introduced the concept of archetypes as innate, symbolic forms that exist within the collective unconscious.
 While Jung did not write extensively about tarot itself, his work provides a powerful framework for understanding why tarot works.

 Jung wrote: